Sony and Amazon stop the failure of a major European technical show about virus - Go Tech Daily

 “We face a constantly evolving situation that requires rapid adaptability,” the GSMA said.
 It was already planning to intensify cleaning and disinfection measures, to recommend a “no handshake policy” and to ensure that speakers do not use the same microphone.

-Last week, Swedish equipment maker Ericsson, one of the show’s largest exhibitors, stopped, along with South Korean electronics giant LG and graphic chip manufacturer Nvidia.
-The Chinese ZTE has since been scaled back by dropping its press conference.
+Swedish equipment maker Ericsson, one of the show’s largest exhibitors, has also stopped, along with South Korean electronics giant LG and graphic chip manufacturer Nvidia.
+The Chinese ZTE and handset producer TCL Communication has meanwhile been scaled back by dropping their press conferences.

 More than 100,000 people, including 5,000-6,000 from China, generally participate in the Mobile World Congress and organizers expected similar figures this year.